whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Nations Share Three Core Spiritual Practices.md

 Cultivating and giving one's sacred gifts fully is how a person gives their deepest love.
 Training a person to give their sacred gifts trains them to give their deepest love in life, and to be their best self.

 Some people have a special calling to enrich the soil, find food during lean times, or mentor children.
-Others are fighters who protect their people, or mediators who resolve conflict, or historians who keep ancient stories alive.
+Others are fighters who protect their people, mediators who resolve conflict, or historians who keep ancient stories alive.
 I learned that it's up to each of us to find our sacred gift or gifts and our own unique way of making the world a better place.
 The Haudenosaunee teach that it's each of our responsibility to help each other find their gifts, since sometimes a person can struggle to discover them on their own.[xxx-kamana 3 nat|15]

 "Cultivating your gifts" means to develop any necessary skills and wisdom.
-For example, if you're a healer or fighter, then train to be the best healer or fighter you can be in service of people you love.**
+For example, if you're a healer or fighter, then train to be the best healer or fighter you can be in service of people you love.

 Like the Thanksgiving Address and cultivating a practical, aware gratitude, I had a hard time with this practice too.
 I had never thought about my life purpose or what I deeply loved to do.
 Mostly I'd focused on building a safe and comfortable life, and I'd never thought about what I would do or give if I didn't feel constrained by needing a job.
 When I thought about it, I felt stressed and anxious.

 I knew I had a passion for learning and teaching self-defense even though I hadn't practiced in years.
 While continuing with the nature connection training, I enrolled in jiu jitsu martial arts classes.
 I was suddenly walking a more meaningful path, and I felt better.

-These two spiritual practices of gratitude and gift-giving are both so beautiful.
+These two spiritual practices of gratitude and gift-giving are both beautiful.
 The third core spiritual practice ties them all together.

 ### The Third Core Spiritual Practice: Living in Reciprocity